 The guidelines for your postoperative diet will also serve you throughout life.
 They include:

-- Listen to your body.
-If you can’t tolerate a food, such as something spicy or fried, do not eat it.
+- Listen to your body: If you find that you can’t tolerate a certain food, such as something spicy or fried, don’t eat it.

-You may feel motivated to begin or resume an exercise program.
-Right after surgery, you need to let your body heal.
+You may feel motivated to start or resume an exercise program.
+But right after surgery, you need to let your body heal.
 Go slowly.

 Think in terms of movement as well as exercise.
-Simple lifestyle changes can be physical fitness boosters, such as:
+Simple lifestyle changes such as these can help boost your physical fitness:

 - walking instead of riding the bus